mahtagh/LCS/README.md

 # LCS
-Quick-MLCS: A New Algorithm for the Multiple Longest Common Subsequence Problem
+Quick-MLCS: A New Algorithm for the Multiple Longest Common Subsequence Problem based on a paper